Loading

 How often should a cabin air filter be changed?

-• Driving Conditions: If you frequently drive in urban areas with heavy traffic or in regions with high pollen counts, you may need to replace the filter more often.
+• Driving environment: If you frequently drive in areas with high levels of dust, pollen, or pollution, the filter may need to be changed more often.

 How to tell if a cabin air filter needs replacing?